lab-cosmo/chemiscope/docs/src/manual/input.rst

      - No

-Below is the detailed description of the values types and examlpes for each entry.
+Below is the detailed description of the values types and examples for each entry.

 Metadata (``meta``)
 ~~~~~~~~~~~~~~~~~~~